Mario Savio: Legacy

 A Memorial Lecture Fund was set up to honor Mario Savio upon his death.
-The MSMLF (Mario Savio Memorial Lecture Fund) hosts an annual late year lecture on the University of California, Berkeley campus.
+The Mario Savio Memorial Lecture Fund hosts an annual lecture on the University of California, Berkeley campus.
 Past lecturers include Howard Zinn, Winona LaDuke, Lani Guinier, Barbara Ehrenreich, Arlie Russell Hochschild, Cornel West, Christopher Hitchens, Adam Hochschild, Amy Goodman, Molly Ivins, Jeff Chang, Tom Hayden, Angela Davis, Seymour Hersh, Robert F. Kennedy, Jr., Naomi Klein, Elizabeth Warren, Robert Reich, and Van Jones.

 The Memorial Fund also set up the Mario Savio Young Activist Award to honor an outstanding young activist with a deep commitment to human rights and social justice and the qualities of leadership ability, creativity, and integrity.

 In 1997, the steps of Sproul Plaza, from which he had given his most famous speech, were officially renamed the "Mario Savio Steps".

-Savio's famous speech is sampled in countless songs, television shows, and movies.
+The Free Speech Movement Cafe on the Berkeley campus honors him.

+On October 9, 2010, the American rock band Linkin Park released the song "Wretches and Kings," which features two excerpts at the beginning and end of the song from Mario Savio's "bodies upon the gears" speech.

 On March 12, 2011, at the end of an announcement by hacktivist group Anonymous of an attack, called the Empire State Rebellion, on the Federal Reserve, the International Monetary Fund, the Bank of International Settlements and the World Bank, an excerpt of Savio's speech was included.
 Since the onset of the Occupy movement in the United States in late 2011, Savio's speech and his activism have been cited many times.

 On October 16, 2012, the Sebastopol City Council rededicated the Downtown Plaza as the "Mario Savio Free Speech Plaza".
 On November 15, 2012, the "Mario Savio Speakers' Corner" was dedicated on the campus of Sonoma State University.
 At the ceremony, Lynne Hollander Savio told the audience, "I hope you will use this free speech corner often, to advocate and organize with dignity and responsibility for the causes you believe in."

-Footage of him is prominently featured in the 1990 documentary film Berkeley in the Sixties.
+Footage of Mario Savio is prominently featured in the 1990 documentary film Berkeley in the Sixties.

-The Free Speech Movement Cafe on the Berkeley campus honors Savio.